Back Pain Mystery Solved… It Was Lyme Disease

 A Broader Workup — and a Surprising Diagnosis

-That’s when a Lyme disease test came back positive—specifically, multiple IgG Western blot bands consistent with a late-stage infection.
+That is when Lyme disease testing returned positive, including multiple IgG Western blot bands consistent with late-stage infection.

 How Lyme Disease Can Cause Back Pain

-And in late-stage Lyme, patients often do not recall any early signs of infection.
-Studies estimate that 30% or more of patients with Lyme disease never see the tick or develop a rash.
+And in late-stage Lyme disease, many patients do not recall any early signs of infection.
+Studies suggest a substantial number of patients never see a tick or develop a recognizable rash.

 Treatment — and Recovery

-Once diagnosed, my patient began antibiotic treatment tailored to neurological Lyme disease.
+Once diagnosed, the patient began treatment tailored to neurologic Lyme disease.

-Within a few months, he was functioning well again—and back to enjoying his life.
+Within a few months, he was functioning well again and returning to normal daily activities.

 When to Suspect Lyme Disease in Back Pain

-- The patient lives in or has visited a tick-endemic area
+- Develops in someone living in or visiting a tick-endemic area

 Clinical Takeaway